HIPERFIT/hiperfit.github.com/publications.md

 ---
 {% include JB/setup %}

+* Troels Henriksen and Cosmin E. Oancea. __Bounds Checking: An Instance of Hybrid Analysis__.
+In _ACM SIGPLAN International Workshop on Libraries, Languages and Compilers for Array Programming (ARRAY'14)_.
+Edinburgh, UK.
+June, 2014.

+* Martin Elsman and Martin Dybdal. __Compiling a Subset of APL Into a Typed Intermediate Language__.
+In _ACM SIGPLAN International Workshop on Libraries, Languages and Compilers for Array Programming (ARRAY'14)_.
+Edinburgh, UK.
+June, 2014. [pdf](/pdf/array14_final.pdf), [bibtex](/pdf/array14_final.bibtex.txt).

 * Mads R. B. Kristensen, Simon A. F. Lund, Troels Blum, Kenneth Skovhede, and Brian Vinter.
 Bohrium: Unmodified NumPy Code on CPU, GPU, and Cluster.
 In Workshop on Python for High Performance and Scientific